cyberomin/cyberomin.github.io/_posts/2016-04-10-the-dinner.markdown

 >1940 Château Cheval Blanc Red Bordeaux Blend St. Émilion Grand Cru

 At this point, we had gotten to the car park of the office complex.
 I bid Makinde farewell and wished him well on his date later that evening.
-I got into the elevator, punch the 4th-floor button, my mind still trying to come to terms with the fact that Makinde was going to spend the equivalent of my 2 months salary in one evening.
-"O ga o," at this point the Ijebu instincts in me kicked in.
+I got into the elevator, punch the 4th-floor button, my mind still trying to come to terms with the fact that Makinde was going to spend the equivalent of my 2 months salary in one evening. "<em>O ga o,</em>" at this point the Ijebu instincts in me kicked in.
 I shrugged off the thought and stepped off the elevator. "<em>Hello Deola, how are you today?
 I trust you had a great weekend?</em>", I said to Deola, the lady at the front desk of my company's reception.

 Makinde, got to his floor, but just before he settles in, he whips a quick SMS to Bidemi, "Hello babe, I just got in.
 Did you sleep well?
 We have a dinner reservation this evening.
 Put on something smashing and don't forget to slay.
 I'll pick you up at 7.
 Love you loads.
 M." "M" was his other moniker.
 Makinde always has his ways with words and things.

-"<em>Babe, this is rather sudden.
-You should have checked in with me before making the reservation</em>", Bidemi's reply to his SMS 5 minutes later.
+"<em>Babe, this is rather sudden, you should have checked in with me before making the reservation.</em>" Bidemi's reply to his SMS 5 minutes later.
 He was taken aback for a moment.
 He dialled her number immediately but there was no response.
 With a clenched fist, he slams the table and gave out a big "<em>damn</em>".
 Makinde has anger problems.

 To be continued